allcre/Programming-By-Doing/README.md

 # Programming-By-Doing

-Exercises from www.programmingbydoing.com
+Exercises from Graham Mitchell's 'Programming By Doing' course.

-learning java :)
+All exercises can be found at: www.programmingbydoing.com